Marcelo (footballer, born 1988): 2013–2018: European and domestic success

 Marcelo scored the opening goal for Real Madrid against Chelsea in the Guinness International Champions Cup 2013 final on 7 August; Real Madrid won 3–1.
 During the league season, he played 28 matches, and scored one goal, in a 3–0 win over Levante on 9 March.

 Marcelo scored Real Madrid's third goal of their 4–1 win in the Champions League final against city rivals Atlético Madrid, with an extra-time strike from outside the box after coming on as a substitute for Fábio Coentrão.

 On 10 July 2015, Marcelo signed a new contract with Real Madrid, keeping him at the club until 2020.
 On 18 October 2015, he scored his first goal of the season by scoring Real Madrid's first goal in a 3–0 home win against Levante.

 He was a regular starter when the team won the Champions League, beating Atlético Madrid again in the final on penalties.

-He played 30 matches when Madrid won the La Liga and was a regular starter when Madrid won the Champions League after defeating Juventus 4–1 in the final.
+He played 30 matches when Madrid won the La Liga, and was a regular starter when Madrid won the Champions League after defeating Juventus 4–1 in the final.

 On 13 September 2017, Marcelo signed a new contract which would keep him at the club until summer 2022.
 During the Champions League, he made eleven appearances, while scoring three goals, with Madrid winning their third consecutive and 13th overall Champions League title after defeating Liverpool 3–1 in the final.

 2018–2022: Final seasons, captaincy, and departure

-During the season, he made 34 appearances, winning the Club World Cup for the third consecutive time.

-Marcelo made 15 appearances during the league season, as Real Madrid won the league title.
+During the 2018–19 season, he made 34 appearances, winning the Club World Cup for the third consecutive time.
+Later on, Marcelo made 15 appearances during the 2019–20 league season, as Real Madrid won the league title.

 He appeared sporadically in the 2020–21 season due to various injuries and was replaced by Ferland Mendy in the left-back position.
 He appeared in a total of 19 matches in all competitions as Real Madrid finished second in the league behind Atlético Madrid.

 On 16 June 2021, it was announced that he would become the captain of Real Madrid from the start of the 2021–22 season, as the player who had been in the first team for the longest period of time after Sergio Ramos; he was assigned the role after Ramos left, making him the first foreign captain since 1904.
 On 19 October 2021, Marcelo made his 100th Champions League appearance in a 5–0 win at Shakhtar Donetsk.

 On 30 April 2022, after winning La Liga, Marcelo became the player with most titles in the history of Real Madrid, surpassing Paco Gento, with 24.
 On 28 May 2022, Marcelo lifted his fifth Champions League trophy after defeating Liverpool 1–0 in the final at the Stade de France, despite not featuring in the game itself.
 After the final, Marcelo announced that he would leave the club after 15 years.